-The regular workday shall normally be 9:00 a.m. until 6:00 p.m., Monday through Friday for the employees working at the Parking Garage.
-The regular workday for employees driving the traffic routes will normally be from 7:30 a.m. until 4:00 p.m., Monday through Friday.
+The regular workday for employees will normally be from 7:30 a.m. until 4:00 p.m. and 9:30a.m. until 6:00 p.m., Monday through Friday.
 The workdays and hours to which employees are assigned shall insofar as practicable be posted on department bulletin boards.
 Should it be necessary, in the interest of efficient operation, to establish daily or weekly work schedules departing from the regular workday or the regular workweek, notice of such change shall be given to the Union so far in advance as is reasonably practicable.
+Shifts shall be assigned by seniority to the most senior qualified employee first.
+In the event no employee chooses a shift, it shall be assigned by reverse seniority order.
 The regular workweek for full-time employees shall be forty (40) hours per week and such additional time as may from time to time be required in the judgment of the City and shall commence with the employee's first regular workday commencing on or after Sunday of each week.
 Part-time employees are hired to work specific days and hours.
 Switching of hours is not allowed unless requested in writing in advance and approved by the supervisor.
 Switching of hours pursuant to the preceding sentence shall not result in overtime.